MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/assign-licenses-to-users.md

 2. Select the boxes next to the names of the users to whom you want to assign licenses.

-3. In the **Bulk actions** pane, choose **Edit product licenses**.
+3. In the **Bulk actions** pane, select **Edit product licenses**.

-4. In the **Assign products** pane, choose **Add to existing product license assignments** \> **Next**.
+4. In the **Assign products** pane, select **Add to existing product license assignments** \> **Next**.

-5. Switch the toggle to the **On** position for the license that you want the selected users to have.
+5. Switch the toggle to the **On** position for the licenses that you want the selected users to have.

-    By default, all services associated with that license are automatically assigned to the users.
+    By default, all services associated with those licenses are automatically assigned to the users.
 To limit which services are available to the users, switch the toggles to the **Off** position for the services that you don't want the users to have.

 6. At the bottom of the **Add to existing products** pane, choose **Add** \> **Close** \> **Close**.

-## Assign licenses to one user
+## Assign licenses to one user on the Active users page

 ::: moniker range="o365-worldwide"

-### Use the admin center (preview) to assign licenses to one user
+### Use the new admin center to assign licenses to one user

-The preview is available to all Microsoft 365 admins, you can opt in by selecting **Try the preview** toggle located at the top of the Home page.
+The new admin center is available to all Microsoft 365 admins.
+You can opt in by selecting **Try the new admin center** toggle located at the top of the Home page.
 For more information, see [About Microsoft 365 admin center preview](../microsoft-365-admin-center-preview.md).

 1. In the admin center, go to the **Users** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=834822" target="_blank">Active users</a> page.

-2. On the **Active Users** page, choose the name of the user to whom you want to assign a license.
+2. On the **Active Users** page, select the row of the user to whom you want to assign a license.

-3. At the top, choose **Manage product licenses**.

-4. In the user pane on the right, choose **Licenses and Apps**.
+3. In the right pane, select **Licenses and Apps**.

-5. Expand the **Licenses** section, choose the boxes for the licenses that you want to assign, then choose **Save changes**.
+4. Expand the **Licenses** section, select the boxes for the licenses that you want to assign, then select **Save changes**.

 ::: moniker-end